Web Player API

 Returns the starting frame of the current composition's playback range.

-const startFrame = app.getStartFrame();
+const startFrame = player.getStartFrame();

 getEndFrame() → number